ollynevard/nev.codes/src/pages/posts/post-1.md

 ---
-pageTitle: 'My first Blog Post'
+title: 'My first Blog Post'
-layout: '../../layouts/PostLayout.astro'
+description: 'This is the first post of my new Astro blog.'
 publishedOn: 2021-01-14
-description: 'This is the first post of my new Astro blog.'
+layout: '../../layouts/PostLayout.astro'
 image:
   url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
   alt: 'The Astro logo with the word One.'